KhrystynaFaryna/khrystynafaryna.github.io/index.md

 Hi, I am Khrystyna Faryna - a PhD researcher working on deep learning-based biomedical image analysis with the [Computational Pathology Group](https://www.computationalpathologygroup.eu/), under the supervision of [Geert Litjens](https://geertlitjens.nl/) and [Jeroen van der Laak](https://www.computationalpathologygroup.eu/members/jeroen-van-der-laak/).
-In 2017, I obtained a BSc in Physics from [TSNUK](https://en.wikipedia.org/wiki/Taras_Shevchenko_National_University_of_Kyiv), Ukraine.
+My work focuses on domain shift in histopathology and outcome prediction from histopathology slides.
+I studied Physics for my BSc at [TSNUK](https://en.wikipedia.org/wiki/Taras_Shevchenko_National_University_of_Kyiv), Ukraine.
 In 2020, I obtained an [Erasmus+ Joint MSc in Medical Imaging and Applications (MaIA)](https://maiamaster.udg.edu/).
-My past affiliations also include [ODTU](https://ii.metu.edu.tr/medical-informatics-ms-phd), Turkey, and the [RAI Labs,](https://sites.duke.edu/railabs/) Duke University Medical Center, USA.
+I have worked with the classification and label extraction from radiology reports at [RAI Labs,](https://sites.duke.edu/railabs/) Duke University Medical Center, USA.

+Currently, I am interested in domain shift, foundational models, interpretability, and outcome prediction in computational pathology.
 Besides, I like photography, working out, chill traveling, and, as you probably noticed from this website, - minimalism.

 🖂 khrystyna [dot] faryna [at] gmail [dot] com 🖂